martintajur/node-mysql-activerecord/README.md

 | escape		| Boolean		| TRUE		| TRUE: Escape field names and values; FALSE: No escaping		|

-#### .where()
+#### .where(field[,value[,escape]])

-This method can be called in many different ways depending on your style and the format of the data that you have at the time of execution.
+This method can be called in many different ways depending on your style and the format of the data that you have at the time of calling it.
+For standard SQL, all clauses will be joined with 'AND'&mdash;if you need to join clauses by 'OR', please us `.or_where()`.
 By default, all values and field names passed to this function will be escaped automatically to produce safer queries.
 You can turn this off by passing **false** into the third parameter.

+If a valid field name is passed in the first parameter, you can pass an array the second parameter and the call will be treated as a [.where_in()](#where_in).

 **Examples**